 Could these new Cricut cutting mats be any stickier??
-No. The answer is NO!

-How To Remove Iron-On from a Sticky Cricut Mat
+How To Remove Iron-On Vinyl from a Sticky Cricut Mat

 - Press both sides of the shirt to help the iron-on adhere better.

 - Be sure to find a hard/firm (heat resistant) surface when pressing.
 Heat Press pillows are a great help!